eriicafes/httpx/session/README.md

     // Validate credentials
     user := authenticateUser(r)

-    // Create session and set cookie
-    session, err := auth.LoginRequest(w, user)
+    // LoginRequest creates a new session and sets the session token in the response session, err := auth.LoginRequest(w, user)
     if err != nil {
         http.Error(w, "Login failed", http.StatusInternalServerError)